xwal/awesome-stars/topics.md

 - [ss-abramchuk/OpenVPNAdapter](https://github.com/ss-abramchuk/OpenVPNAdapter) - Objective-C wrapper for OpenVPN library.
 Compatible with iOS and macOS.
 - [trufflesuite/truffle](https://github.com/trufflesuite/truffle) - :warning: The Truffle Suite is being sunset.
 For information on ongoing support, migration options and FAQs, visit the Consensys blog.
 Thank you for all the support over the years.
 - [willowtreeapps/spruce-ios](https://github.com/willowtreeapps/spruce-ios) - Swift library for choreographing animations on the screen.
-- [gin-gonic/gin](https://github.com/gin-gonic/gin) - Gin is a HTTP web framework written in Go (Golang).
-It features a Martini-like API with much better performance -- up to 40 times faster.
-If you need smashing performance, get yourself some Gin.
+- [gin-gonic/gin](https://github.com/gin-gonic/gin) - Gin is a high-performance HTTP web framework written in Go.
+It provides a Martini-like API but with significantly better performance—up to 40 times faster—thanks to httprouter.
+Gin is designed for bui
 - [nsomar/Guaka](https://github.com/nsomar/Guaka) - The smartest and most beautiful (POSIX compliant) Command line framework for Swift 🤖
 - [catchorg/Catch2](https://github.com/catchorg/Catch2) - A modern, C++-native, test framework for unit-tests, TDD and BDD - using C++14, C++17 and later (C++11 support is in v2.x branch, and C++03 on the Catch1.x branch)
 - [vapor/vapor](https://github.com/vapor/vapor) - 💧 A server-side Swift HTTP web framework.